 We started off early in the morning, in a cab.
 As it was Sunday we didn’t encounter much traffic.
 We hit our destination in only two hours.
 Which is seemingly fast for a busy city like Bangalore.
 On our way we had to pay toll tax at Nice ring road toll gate.
 Cab proceeded further and dropped us at entrance of art of living international centre.

 art of living bangalore entry fee and entrance

 We passed across its eye-catching front gate.
 At the entrance, a person was there to keep in check.

-There is no entry fee as such, for single day visit.
+There is no art of living bangalore entry fee as such, for single day visit.
 But make sure to bring your identity proof along with.
-Art of living Bangalore timings is between 9 am to 7 pm daily.
-The place is open to visit during these hours.

 While entering ashram, we identified a parking spot on our left.
 Just as we stepped inside the premises, we noticed few shops and food stalls where breakfast and cold drinks etc were readily available.